• Skip to primary navigation

 • Once the squash is cooked, you will want to take a fork and begin scraping the inside out.
 The squash should come off in noodle-like ribbons.
 Set aside for later.

-• Heat 1-2 tbsp of coconut oil in a large frying pan over medium heat.
+• Heat 1-2 tablespoon of coconut oil in a large frying pan over medium heat.
 Begin removing the chicken from the package and salting.
 Once oil is hot, add the chicken and allow to cook until chicken has browned on both sides.
 This will take 10-15 minutes.
 Remove the chicken from the pan.

 • Move the chicken to a cutting board and cut into 1 inch cubes.